 Seminar leaders will use education bulletin boards to post articles, direct students to post written assignments, and engage in written discussions; web- and Internet-hosted remote meeting services to provide real-time desktop sharing and video conferencing, and conference calls to provide real-time discussions that can be coordinated with emailed documents.

-The Daemen College Dietetic Internship Program plans to use the online Dietetic Internship Centralized Application Services (DICAS), which may be accessed at http://portal.dicas.org.
+For the 2018 spring match,the Daemen College Dietetic Internship Program plans to use the online Dietetic Internship Centralized Application Services (DICAS), which may be accessed at http://portal.dicas.org.

 Applicants who apply to internships using DICAS will be asked to complete a personal statement in 1,000 words or less.
 Questions to be addressed in the personal statement include:

 - Why do you want to enter the dietetics profession?

 - What are some experiences that have helped to prepare you for your career?